ailtonbsj/ailtonbsj.github.io/_posts/2023-05-02-installing-whatsapp-desktop-official-on-linux.md

 # Start a Wine Prefix
 wineboot -u
 # A Wine Mono window will prompted.
 Click on button Install

+wine iexplore
+# Open IExplorer.
+A Wine Gecko window will prompted.
+Click on button Install
 ```

 You need to install Winetricks using Github script provided by [README.md Winetrick Repository](https://github.com/Winetricks/winetricks).
 After run the script you can do: